vinaygopalkrishnan/vinaygopalkrishnan/README.md

 My passion lies in data engineering and data science, where I thrive on the challenge of integrating diverse systems.
 The immense satisfaction I derive from seeing integrated systems working together seamlessly, producing results that far exceed what each system could achieve on its own, is unmatched.
 With a focus on google cloud technologies as well as open source offerings like Spark, Argo, Flink, Kafka and Python; I aim to leverage data to drive meaningful insights and efficiencies.

 *   🌍  I'm based in Maryland
-*   🧠  I'm learning Flink
+*   🧠  I'm learning R
 *   🤝  I'm open to collaborating on streaming applications and data science
 *   ⚡  I love reading about science and technological innovations